3 Things we get wrong with carbon footprints and 1 simple fix.

 Daniel Kahneman, a behavioral economist, outlines that we have “fast and slow thinking”.
 He outlines that we have two systems of thinking.
 Our fast thinking system includes unconscious and automatic behaviors, like driving a car.
 Our slow thinking system is a controlled mental process that requires a lot of effort.

 We do about 2% of our thinking in our slow system.
-And this is where most planet-friendly decision making happens.
-It stresses our slow system and is both difficult to start big behaviors and stick with them over time.
+And this is where most planet-friendly decision making usually happens.
+Which product is more eco-friendly?
+How can I drive less?
+This type of decision making stresses our slow system and is both difficult to start big behaviors and stick with them over time.

 So, how can we apply behavioral science to planet-friendly living and climate change?
 We need to move planet-friendly living from a slow system thinking to our fast system thinking, make it feel routine.
 It starts by simplifying your carbon footprint.
 Breaking it down to more easily match small, repeatable steps.
 Let’s take a deeper dive into what this means.

 Current carbon footprint tools have us looking at your entire carbon footprint, which doesn’t make for a great start with behavior change.
 Here’s how we are working to fix that at Tiny Planet:

 1. Small, repeatable steps are key.
 When we first analyzed all carbon-intensive activities we worked to categorize them between occasional decisions and regular activities.
 We came up with 4 categories of daily activities which provide an initial foundation for our new web-based app, My Carbon Counter.
 (Psst: this new tool will be available soon — get on the waitlist here!)